SaquibAnwar/udaan-api/README.md

 >api made of udaan.com's test.

 ### Framework Used : Node.js
->make sure ypu have node.js installed in your system.
+>make sure you have node.js installed in your system.

 ## Dependencies Used: